TOP

 STAY IN CONTACT WITH OTHERS

-Like we’ve said before if you’re traveling in a group, it’s best for everyone to stay in contact with one another.
+Like we’ve said before if you’re traveling in a group, everyone should stay in contact with one another.
 Especially if you’re traveling down any white waters.
-The general rule of thumb is no one should be further than earshot from each other.
+The general rule of thumb is no one should be further than earshot from the other.

 BRING BINOCULARS